Overview

 Context Managers for Exception Handling & Debugging

-pipeline_step (batch-level step)
+pipeline_step (pipeline-level step)

 from pipeline_watcher import pipeline_step

-with pipeline_step(report, "validate", label="Validate batch") as st:
+with pipeline_step(report, "Validate input manifest") as st:

 st.add_check("manifest_present", ok=True)